 Senior School Negotiator: To lead the development of close working between schools, school networks, early help locality teams, and SEND and Inclusion services

 The SEND Locality Team is a group of professionals that supports schools and families in the wellbeing and Special Educational Needs or Disabilities of children and young people.
-The team includes an Educational Psychologist, Specialist Advisory Teachers, Speech and Language Therapist, an Occupational Therapist and a Parent Link Officer.
+The team includes an Educational Psychologist, Specialist Advisory Teachers, Speech and Language Therapist, and an Occupational Therapist.

 The team of professionals attached to a cluster of schools is a revolving team who see the schools and families on a regular basis providing practical early help and support.